 All candidates must successfully complete a biomedical research project and prepare, submit, and defend a dissertation.
 The dissertation must present the results of the candidate's individual investigation and make a definite contribution to the current state of knowledge.
 While conducting research and writing a dissertation, the student must register for Research (BMR 882) at the beginning of each semester or summer term for which progress is to be earned.
 No more than 15 hours of Research may be credited toward the degree.
 Candidates are to follow the general guidelines outlined in Publishing Your Dissertation: How to Prepare Your Manuscript for Publication and General Information About Dissertations.
 Copies of these documents are on file in the Office of Research and Graduate Education.
 Candidates must also follow the current Graduate College Guide for Preparation and Submission of Electronic Theses and Dissertations, which can be downloaded from the Graduate College website.
 Oral Defense of the Dissertation The oral defense of the dissertation is held during the semester or summer session in which all other degree requirements have been met.
 The advisory committee must read and tentatively approve the dissertation before the examination can be scheduled.
-The committee chairperson will complete an Approval to Schedule Dissertation Defense form and submit it for approval of the Director of Graduate Studies and the Dean of the Graduate College before the examination can be given.
+The committee chairperson will complete an Approval to Schedule Dissertation Defense form and submit it for approval of the Director of Graduate Studies and the Vice Dean for Research and Graduate Education before the examination can be given.
 Such notification must occur at least two weeks before the proposed date of the defense.
 A portion of the defense is an open examination and sufficient time is required for adequate public notice.

 The open examination usually takes the form of a one-hour seminar.
 This is followed by a thorough review of the dissertation by the advisory committee and the candidate.
 Successful completion of the defense requires the approval of all but one of the members of the advisory committee.
 The results (pass/fail) must be recorded on a Results of Dissertation Examination form, which is to be reported to the Office of Research and Graduate Education and forwarded to the Graduate College Office within 24 hours.
-Should the candidate fail the defense, reexamination may not be scheduled without the approval of the advisory committee, the Director of Graduate Studies, and the Dean of the Graduate College.
+Should the candidate fail the defense, reexamination may not be scheduled without the approval of the advisory committee and the Vice Dean for Research and Graduate Education.

 All advisory committee members are to be present for the defense.
-If this is not possible, the Dean of the Graduate College, or designee, may permit one substitute for any member of the committee except the chairperson.
-A request for a substitute must be submitted in writing to, and approved by, the Director of Graduate Studies and the Dean of the Graduate College.
+If this is not possible, the Vice Dean for Research and Graduate Education, or designee, may permit one substitute for any member of the committee except the chairperson.
+A request for a substitute must be submitted in writing to, and approved by, the Vice Dean for Research and Graduate Education.
 The committee chairperson, the student, and both the original member of the committee to be replaced, and the substitute must sign this request.
 The substitute must have the same, or higher, graduate faculty status as the original member and represent the same academic discipline or area of emphasis.